mwvgroup/Photometric-Classification/README.md

 # SDSS-Classification

 This project applies the photometric classification technique from González-Gaitan 2014 on SDSS data to identify peculiar Type Ia Supernovae (SNe Ia).

-Multiple light curve fitting programs are tested to identify a software package capable of fulfilling our needs.
+## Todo:
+- The number of data points fit **per band** needs to be added to the output fit summary.
+- SNCosmo will raise occasional warning about poor fits, bad S/N, and dropped bands.
+    These warnings are currently being ignored, but need to be handled correctly.
+- We are currently using SNCosmo's builtin 91bg model, but would like to (possibly) use our own custom model.

 ## File List / Overview

-##### *./*
+#### *./*

 General utilities